 These new entrant programmes are currently the only source of CITB grant recognised new entrant training for the sectors involved (until any trailblazer apprenticeships may become available).

-New entrants must have a full-time contract of direct employment with a levy registered employer.
-There are no upper age restriction, 16+ years; however, employer preference tends to be 18+ years.
+New entrants must have a full-time contract of direct employment with a Levy registered employer.
+There is no upper age restriction, 16+ years; however, employer preference tends to be 18+ years.

 The Shared Apprenticeship Scheme (SAS) is a new approach to training and promises more opportunities for young people and businesses in construction.

 Apprentices get a variety of on-site experience by working on high-profile projects for more than one employer, as well as completing a full Level 3 Apprenticeship.